mpa-mxiang/personal_profolio/README.md

 - [📝 License](#license)

-# 📖 **HELLO-MICROVERSE PROJECT** <a name="about-project"></a>
+# 📖 **Personal-Profolio** <a name="about-project"></a>

-**Hello-Microverse Project.
+**Personal-Profolio.
 Jiachun Xiang** In this project, I used the tools like linter, HTML/CSS I learned from provided tutorial to build the toolbar and the headline section for my personal profolio.
 Also, a Figma template is used.

 ## 🛠 Built With <a name="VS Code">VS Code</a>